trapcodeio/cryptocurrency-price-kit/readme.md

 #### Adding custom provider
 This can be achieved in two ways.

-- Create an issue on GitHub requesting a certain provider, and we will try to add it. (`Try` if the provider documentation is clear we add it)
+- Create an issue on GitHub requesting a certain provider, and we will try to add it. (`Try` if the provider documentation is clear enough.)
-- See how to create it yourself: [How to create a custom provider](#how-to-create-a-custom-provider)
+- OR See how to create it yourself: [How to create a custom provider](#how-to-create-a-custom-provider)

 ### What may come in the future.
 - Fallback to other providers if the first one fails.